Debugging

 -> { data: { page: 1, total: 12, data: [...], headers... } }

-After analizing the response you know that your parseResponse
+After analizing the response you know that your parseResponse should be:

 <Fetch